KierranFalloon/KierranFalloon/README.md

 ### I'm Kierran, a undergraduate student at the university of [Strathclyde](https://www.strath.ac.uk) studying physics with advanced research.
-Currently working in computational biophysics, my coding background is software, simulation and data manipulation centric.
+Currently working in computational biophysics (specifically coarse-grained modelling of protein-DNA complexes), my coding background is software, simulation and data manipulation centric.
 I am open for collaboration on any open-source project and am keen to learn and improve my code as a whole!

 ![KFs GitHub stats](https://github-readme-stats.vercel.app/api?username=KierranFalloon&count_private=true&show_icons=true&theme=transparent)